Commercial St & Middle St, Weymouth, MA 02189, USA

 Owned By: Town of Weymouth

-Athletic facilities including tennis and soccer, plus a fenced-in playground and a half mile of paved walking trails.
-13 acres.
-Located across the street from King Oak Hill Park.
+Weymouth’s 13-acre Legion Memorial Field features tennis courts, soccer fields, plus a fenced-in playground and a half mile of paved walking trails.
+It is located across the street from King Oak Hill Park.

 There is a 0.3-mile paved walking loop around the perimeter of the property, with an additional 0.22 miles of side trails.